awsdocs/aws-doc-sdk-examples/kotlin/usecases/creating_pam/Readme.md

 ### Understand the AWS resources used by the PAM application

 This section describes the AWS resources that the PAM application uses.
 You don't need to manually deploy any of these AWS resources, such as the AWS Lambda functions, by using the AWS Management Console.
 Instead, you can deploy all of them by running a provided AWS CDK script.
-Instructions on how to deploy these AWS resources are provided later in this document.
+Instructions for deploying these AWS resources are provided later in this document.

 #### Lambda functions